LunaY0Yuki/cs124/docs/design.md

 instead of picking any size we want, we indicate a specific size in the class name of the icons.
 For example, "material-icons-outlined md-38" indicates that we want the 38px version of the icon stored on Google's server.

+## Lab 2
 In Lab 2, we first have trouble deciding what is the best way to implement creating a new item.
 We want our app to handle when a user wants to cancel creating a new item (by clicking outside of the input field) nicely.
-We thought about 2 ways: (1) create a "fake input" field that does not add the new item to the data until the user has clicked out of the input and confirmed the add.
+We thought about 2 ways:
+(1) create a "fake input" field that does not add the new item to the data until the user has clicked out of the input and confirmed the add.
 (2) create an empty new item in the data after the add button is pressed.
 Then, we need to support implicitly deleting an item if its item name is an empty string.
 After discussing our approaches with Prof. Rhodes, we decided to use approach 2 because that integrates more nicely with how the rest of the components are rendered.

+## Lab 3
+row bouncing up and down
+priority drop down gets covered

 # Parts of the Design We're Most Proud Of
+## Lab 1
 We are most proud of the drop-up menu selector and the pop-up modal for the filter and the delete button.
 We think that the drop-up menu selector is a non-intrusive way to present all the available options that the users have for either filtering or deleting.
 In addition, the pop-up modal provides a nice constraint on the users when they are deleting.